okp4/cosmos-faucet/README.md

 The app will be generated under the folder `target/dist`.

-## Contributing
+## :heart: Supporting this project & Contributing

-So you want to contribute?
-Great.
+A simple star in this repository is enough to make us happy!

+But you're also welcome to contribute!
 We appreciate any help you're willing to give.
 Don't hesitate to open issues and/or submit pull requests.

-Remember that this is the faucet we use at OKP4.
+Remember that this is the Cosmos Token Faucet we use at [OKP4](http://okp4.network).
 This is why we may have to refuse change requests simply because they do not comply with our internal requirements, and not because they are not relevant.